orxfun/orx-parallel/README.md

 `orx-parallel` builds on concurrent iterator traits from `orx-concurrent-iter`.
 If a collection provides a suitable concurrent iterator implementation (for example `IntoConcurrentIter` / `ConcurrentIterable`), it can integrate naturally with `orx-parallel`.

-In practice, this means collection-specific parallelization can live in the collection crate itself, where internals are available for optimized implementations (do not hesitate to ask for support if you need help with this).
+In practice, this means collection-specific parallelization can live in the collection crate itself, where internals are available for optimized implementations (do not hesitate to ask for support here if you need help with `ConcurrentIter` implementation).

 ## First-Class Fallible Computation